frankhn/questioner-challenge/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.the application is built in Node js.
+See Installation, Running and deployment for more details.
-This Application is built in nodejs es6
+This Application is built in nodejs with es6.

 ### Prerequisites